ReqRest/ReqRest-Documentation/doc/articles/guides/custom-serializers.md

 While the serialization interfaces above are rather trivial, there are a few points that nearly every generic serializer should support:

-* It should be able to correctly (de-)serialize the special @"ReqRest.Serializers.NoContent" type.
+* It should be able to correctly (de-)serialize the special @"ReqRest.Http.NoContent" type.
   This type represents an empty HTTP content and is supposed to be used when an API returns no content (for example after deleting a resource).
 * Serializers should throw an @"ReqRest.Serializers.HttpContentSerializationException"